-- 1. Connecting and extending lesson objectives to classroom, grade or school level projects, - 2.
+- 1. Connecting and extending lesson objectives to classroom, grade or school projects, - 2.
 Developing differentiated lessons for a specific student or group, - 3.
-Creating new center activities to reinforce a previous lessons that didn't go as planned, - 4.
+Creating new center activities to reinforce/improve a previous lesson, - 4.
 Reflecting on a previous lesson that uncovered unexpected and exciting new viewpoints and project possibilities.

-In addition, collaborations, co-teaching and/or classroom instructional practice or observations will be coordinated with other teachers, our Academic Coach or school director.
+In addition, collaborations, co-teaching, classroom instructional practice or observations will be coordinated with other teachers, our Academic Coach and/or School Director.

-Wednesday Morning Meetings: One hour every week (39 hours) is set aside as a faculty meeting time, to focus on a different subjects needing to be addressed.
+Wednesday Morning Meetings: One hour every week (39 hours) is set aside as a faculty meeting time, to focus on different subjects needing to be addressed.